Contact:

 Injection drilling

 Injection drilling is a precise drilling method for the targeted introduction of injection media into concrete, masonry, or rock.
 It is used for crack injection, sealing, consolidation, cavity filling, and improving load-bearing capacity.
 In structures and geotechnical applications, it enables water containment, fabric consolidation, and stabilization of load transfer.
 In concrete demolition and special demolition, in rock excavation and tunnel construction, during building gutting and concrete cutting, in natural stone extraction, as well as for special operations, injection is frequently combined with mechanical methods, such as controlled separation using hydraulic demolition shear or low-vibration release of components using hydraulic splitter.
+When properly planned, injection reduces uncontrolled water inflows, stabilizes edges, and creates predictable conditions for subsequent cutting and splitting with low nuisance emissions.

-Definition: What is meant by injection drilling
+Definition: What is meant by injection drilling?

 Fields of application and objectives of injection drilling

 Injection drilling is used wherever sealing, grouting, consolidation, or structural bonding is required.
 In concrete members, crack injection restores serviceability or purposefully stops water ingress, which makes subsequent operations such as cutting and shear-based demolition methods plannable.
 In rock and granular soils, injections serve ground improvement, sealing of joint systems, and reduction of water inflow in tunnel excavation or during underpinning.
 In building gutting, pre-sealing injections can calm water-bearing zones so that hydraulic demolition shear can achieve clean separations.
 In special demolition, a consolidation injection can stabilize edge zones at risk of breakage before components are selectively released and removed using hydraulic splitter.
+In addition, pre-grouting around openings, joints, or interfaces reduces blowouts and limits secondary damage during selective dismantling.

 Drilling technology: diameter, spacing grid, and bore path

 The choice of drilling method depends on substrate, reinforcement, and objective.
 In reinforced concrete, core drilling is suitable for dimensionally accurate, edge-proximate boreholes; in masonry and rock, rotation or rotary percussion is used.
 Drilling diameter is matched to packer size and material viscosity.
 The bore path follows the crack or joint system; boreholes are often set obliquely to the crack plane to achieve favorable inflow.
 An appropriate drilling spacing (grid) ensures that injection fans overlap without causing uncontrolled short-circuiting.
+Prior assessment of reinforcement with cover meters and, where relevant, exclusion of prestressing zones prevents damage and unintended load redistribution.

 Borehole preparation and cleaning